rangle/ngCourse2/handout/project-setup/installation_and_usage.md

 # Setup and Usage

 The most common way to use webpack is through the CLI.
-By default, running the command executes `webpack.config.js`.
-Which is the configuration file for your webpack setup.
+By default, running the command executes `webpack.config.js` which is the configuration file for your webpack setup.

 ## Bundle

-The core concept of webpack is the **bundle**.
+The core concept of webpack is the *bundle*.
 A bundle is simply a collection of modules, where we define the boundaries for how they are separated.
 In this project, we have two bundles:

-1. `app`: for our application specific client-side logic
+* `app` for our application-specific client-side logic
-2. `vendor`: for third party libraries
+* `vendor` for third party libraries

-In webpack, bundles are configured through **entry points**.
-Webpack goes through each entry point that has one by one.
+In webpack, bundles are configured through *entry points*.
+Webpack goes through each entry point one by one.
 It maps out a dependency graph by going through each module's references.
 All the dependencies that it encounters are then packaged into that bundle.

 Packages installed through NPM are referenced using *CommonJS* module resolution.
 In a JavaScript file, this would look like: